Diagnosing Borderline Personality or Bipolar Disorder?

 The core features of BPD

 BPD has very specific symptoms, which makes it easy to distinguish from other conditions.
 It is common not to screen for the core features but to diagnose based on “countertransference feeling”.
-This is particularly the case when people present with self-harming behavior.
+This is particularly the case when people present with self-harming behaviour.

 I was trained in DSM 4 which is a more user-friendly diagnostic tool than ICD 10 for BPD as it doesn’t subdivide it into two conditions.